inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 | ``codeRepository``        | `URL`: Link to the repository where the related code is located (e.g. Github).               |
 | ``programmingLanguage``   | `Vocabulary`: Name of the programming language used to develop the software from the [vocabulary](https://github.com/inveniosoftware/invenio-rdm-records/blob/e64dd0b81757a391584e63d162d5e6caf6780637/invenio_rdm_records/fixtures/data/vocabularies/contrib/codemeta/programming_languages.yaml).     |
 | ``developmentStatus``     | `Vocabulary`: Description of the development status (e.g. "Active").
 Uses a controlled vocabulary defined in [repostatus](http://www.repostatus.org/).          |

+## Custom Fields

+If the optional fields don't cover the metadata you need, it's possible to extend the internal data model to fit your specific needs by creating your own custom fields in your instance.
+See the [related documentation](../operate/customize/metadata/custom_fields/records.md) on how to do so.

 ## Files